breatheco-de/main-documentation/README.md

 - **Libraries**: Libraries targeted to make coding simpler.
 - **Apps**: We have published [https://breatheco.de/](https://breatheco.de/) focused on e-learning and blended learning, we expect to release mobile apps eventually as well.

-> Using one of our projects (T[breathecode-cli](https://github.com/breatheco-de/breathecode-cli)) we where able to include a set of [recommended boilerplates](https://github.com/breatheco-de/breathecode-cli/blob/master/boilerplates.json) to bootstrap projects in different technologies.
+> Using one of our projects (The [Breathecode CLI](https://github.com/breatheco-de/breathecode-cli)) we where able to include a set of [recommended boilerplates](https://github.com/breatheco-de/breathecode-cli/blob/master/boilerplates.json) to get started in different technologies with just a few steps.

 If you want to learn more about our current projects and developments look at the end of the document.

 ## Are you here to contribute?

 Great!
-You can contribute to BreatheCode in four different ways:
+You can contribute to BreatheCode in 3 different ways:
-- **BreatheCode Coder**: Join the development of any particular project, the majority of our repositories are being actively maintain and with new versions on the pipeline.
+- **Coding**: Join the development of any particular project, the majority of our repositories are being actively maintain and with new versions on the pipeline.
 Read this [if you want to become a **BreatheCode Coder**](#).
 - **BreatheCode Writer**: Help us explain everything to the community: What projects are available? how do they work? how to use them?
 Here is a more detailed guide you should read if you want to [become a **BreatheCode Writer**](#).
 - **BreatheCode Inspector**: Report issues you find on the application or any improvements you would like.
 Here is how to report a bug or request a new feature on any of **BreatheCode projects**.
-- **BreatheCode Fixer**: There are a lot of issues revolving around our libraries, it is really hard fix them all and more keep showing up :disappointed_relieved: Here is a small guide on how to help us solve bugs!

 ## Our current projects